 Alternative name: Circular bar chart

 A radial bar chart is simply a variation of a regular bar chart with the main difference being the circular shape of the chart.
 The chart itself is plotted on what is called a polar coordinates system.
 It means that each bar appears in a circle.
 The larger the value, the longer the bar.
 What's really great about radial bar charts is they are really beautiful, even impressive charts that can be used to compare key metrics in your data.
 The challenge that comes with using radial bar charts is that they're not the easiest to interpret.
 Some websites refer to radial bar charts as multilayered donut charts or multi-level doughnut charts but it's worth pointing out that it's not the same type of chart.
-This website describes it more in detail.
+You can find more details about this chart type on Data Viz Project.

 Alternative names: Parallel plot, Parallel coordinates plot